Bipolar Disorder

 Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.

-Bipolar Disorder Treatment
+Treatment for Bipolar Disorder

 The best treatment for bipolar disorder is a combination of medication and counseling.
 Doctors often treat the mania symptoms with one set of drugs and use other drugs to treat depression.
-Certain drugs are also used for “maintenance”—to maintain a steady mood over time.
+Certain drugs are also used for “maintenance” — to maintain a steady mood over time.

 Medication